 Here are some tips on maintaining a proper vehicle mileage log:

 - Make a habit of recording your odometer reading on January first.
 You will need it to record your “total” miles on your tax return.

 - Make a habit of always recording your mileage even if you have to write it down on the back of your receipt or a scrap of paper.
 Just make sure you fill in the remaining information when you get home.

 - Make sure you have receipts or source documents to verify business miles.
 See business receipt tracking.
 I personally note on my mile log sheet if I don’t have a receipt such as: Desired printer out of stock…anything to jog my memory if I ever needed to defend my log.

 Note: If you have a home business, you can deduct your mileage from your home to the business destination and back again.

-Keeping a logbook is definitely worth the trouble.
-Even a small numbers of business miles can really add up and save you on your taxes.
+Keeping a mileage logbook is definitely worth the trouble.
+Even a small number of business miles can really add up and save you on your taxes.